midimaster21b/CIS-452_Token_Ring_Simulator/DESIGN.md

 1. The admin process is the direct parent of all node processes.
 1. Each endpoint has a struct that describes everything about the node.
 1. A doubly linked list is used by the admin process to maintain an understanding of the organization of the network.
 This was intended to be used to diagnose issues with the network and potentially insert and remove nodes from the network in realtime.
 This structure is not used by the node processes.
 1. Each node process consists of two constantly running threads.
 One is the admin thread which waits for, and handles, information from the admin process and the other is the token ring thread which waits for the token to be read by this process, processes it, and writes the appropriate token to the output.
-The two threads were separated to allow dynamic reconfiguration of the nodes using the admin process and allow the restarting of the token process when appropriate.
+The two threads were separated to allow dynamic reconfiguration of the nodes using the admin process and allowing the restarting of the token process when appropriate.

-## Child process identification
+1. A constant was defined to allow the range of node ID's to start at a number other than 1 (ex. create only nodes 3-7)
+1. The node insertion process has the logic to dynamically insert new nodes into the appropraite place in the network.
+1. Resource freeing(and pipe closing) is done at the earliest possible time.
+1. Children processes are created in an iterative fashion.
+1. A makefile was written to ease the development process.
+1. Doxygen style comments were  written for the message.h and endpoint.h files to allow easy code documentation generation using Doxygen.
+1. The process of starting the token ring moving between nodes is started after all the nodes have been created and the pipes have been appropriately connected.
+Starting the token moving is the job of the admin process.

-- As child processes are forked, the return value from fork is used to differentiate between the parent and child processes.
+1. As child processes are forked, the return value from fork is used to differentiate between the parent and child processes.
 After differentiation, the global child_process_flag identifies a process as a child process.

 # Object Lifecycles